zeruhur/loner/AP05_mystery.md

 ## Locations
 ### Name: The Rusty Anchor
-Brief Description: A run-down tavern near the docks, known for its rough clientele and seedy reputation.
+- A run-down tavern near the docks, known for its rough clientele and seedy reputation.
-- Possible encounters or NPCs: Drunken Sailor, Smuggler, Undercover Detective
+- Possible encounters: Drunken Sailor, Smuggler, Undercover Detective

 ### Name: The Grand Opera House
-Brief Description: A grand, opulent theater that is the pride of the city.
+- A grand, opulent theater that is the pride of the city.
 It hosts a variety of plays, operas, and ballets.
-- Possible encounters or NPCs: Egotistical Actor, Wealthy Benefactor, Opera Singer
+- Possible encounters: Egotistical Actor, Wealthy Benefactor, Opera Singer

 ### Name: The Black Rose Club
-Brief Description: A notorious speakeasy, located in the heart of the city's red light district.
+- A notorious speakeasy, located in the heart of the city's red light district.
-- Possible encounters or NPCs: Bootlegger, Jazz Musician, Flapper
+- Possible encounters: Bootlegger, Jazz Musician, Flapper

 ### Name: The Ironworks Factory
-Brief Description: A large, industrial factory that produces various metal goods.
+- A large, industrial factory that produces various metal goods.
 It is known for its long hours, low pay, and dangerous working conditions.
-- Possible encounters or NPCs: Labor Union Organizer, Factory Manager, Injured Worker
+- Possible encounters: Labor Union Organizer, Factory Manager, Injured Worker

 ### Name: The University
-Brief Description: A prestigious institution of higher learning, with a focus on science, medicine, and the arts.
+- A prestigious institution of higher learning, with a focus on science, medicine, and the arts.
-- Possible encounters or NPCs: Professor, Graduate Student, Nobel Prize Winner
+- Possible encounters: Professor, Graduate Student, Nobel Prize Winner

 ### Name: The Majestic Hotel
-Brief Description: A luxurious hotel that caters to the wealthy and famous.
+- A luxurious hotel that caters to the wealthy and famous.
 It is known for its opulent decor and excellent service.
-- Possible encounters or NPCs: Hotel Manager, Rich Tourist, Society Matron
+- Possible encounters: Hotel Manager, Rich Tourist, Society Matron

 ## Adventure Seeds